robertjd/stormpath-framework-spec/password-reset.md

 * If there isn't a `?sptoken` query parameter in the URL:

-  * Redirect the user to `stormpath.web.forgotPassword.uri`
+  * Redirect the user to `stormpath.web.forgotPassword.path`

 #### POST Handling